September 3, 2013

 When you consciously have this approach with working with your medicines, it feels like you're working together as a team.

 There are some different thoughts about diarrhea.
 My doctor was very open-minded to different approaches to deal with diarrhea.
-He said, "As long as you're hydrated and you're not moving too much water," I could try different approaches.
-But one thought is that to take anti-diarrheal medicine is slowing down a natural process in which your body is trying to get rid of, and cleanse, and not absorb, certain things that would normally be absorbed.
-And it's the body's way of saying, "This doesn't belong.
+He said, "as long as you're hydrated and you're not moving too much water," I could try different approaches.
+But one thought is that antidiarrheal medicine is slowing down a natural process in which your body is trying to get rid of, and cleanse, and not absorb, certain things that would normally be absorbed.
+It's the body's way of saying, "This doesn't belong.
 I need to get rid of it now."